jennjest/SudokuSolver_Backtracking/README.md

     git clone https://github.com/jennjest/SudokuSolver_Backtracking.git

     cd SudokuSolver_Backtracking

-(Replace YourUsername/YourSudokuSolverRepo with your actual GitHub path.)

-Open the Python file:
+2. Open the Python file:
    Locate the main Python script (e.g., sudoku_backtracking.py or similar) in the cloned directory.

-Modify the puzzle (optional):
+3. Modify the puzzle (optional):
    Inside the script, you'll likely find a variable holding the initial Sudoku grid (often represented as a 2D list).
 You can modify this grid to test different puzzles.
 Use 0 (or None) to represent empty cells.

 Example puzzle structure: